mackrabeau/chess_engine/README.md

 - Open your browser to the frontend URL
 - Make moves by dragging pieces on the board
 - The engine will respond with its best move
-- Watch the binary move representation update in real-time

 ## 🔧 API Endpoints